pulumi/docs/content/docs/reference/service/saml-aad.md

 1. Finally, click **Save** at the bottom of the **Manage User Claims** panel.

-**IMPORTANT:** Do not change the value of Name ID Format value once it is set and your users start using Pulumi with their SAML SSO; not even switching its value between Email or Persistent.
+**IMPORTANT:** Do not change the value of Name ID Format value once your users have started using Pulumi; not even switching its value between Email or Persistent.

 Now the Azure AD-side of the SAML SSO configuration is complete.
 The next and final step is to configure the Pulumi Cloud Console to receive SAML SSO requests from your